Part-time degree programmes for adult learners

 - Signals and Systems

-In addition, students will undertake two courses of laboratory experiments that will equip them with the practical skills required of engineers.
+In addition, students will undertake laboratory experiments that will equip them with the practical skills required of engineers.

 Courses on Basic Engineering Mathematics and Foundation Physics are provided for diploma holders to ease their transitions into the degree programme.
-They are also required to read the Physics II course to better prepare them for the other courses in electrical and electronic engineering.
-Third Year Curriculum
+They are also required to read the Physics for EEE course to better prepare them for the other courses in electrical and electronic engineering.

 During the third year, basic principles which underpin a broad spectrum of technologies in the area of electrical and electronic engineering are taught.
-Core courses include
+Courses include:

 During their final years, students are given the opportunity to select their elective courses, which fall under three broad groups: Electrical Engineering, Electronic Engineering and Infocommunication Engineering.
 However, students who prefer a more in-depth study can select the courses from one of five specialisations, namely